VincentKen/MR-GoTo/README.md

 ```bash
 ros2 launch mr_goto launch.py map:=cave
 ```
-Note: Per default, we are using the `cave` map.
+Note: Per default, we are using the `line` map.

 ### Optional ekf or pf
 For launching the `ekf` or `pf` node, execute